ddobric/neocortexapi/source/MySEProject/Documentation/README.md.txt

 #Project Objectives:
 The primary objectives of this project are:
 Understand the Role of Classifiers in HTM: Explore how classifiers work within the HTM framework to decode SDRs.
 Investigate Existing Classifiers: Analyze the performance of two existing classifiers, HtmClassifier and KNN, in the context of image reconstruction.
 Hierarchical Temporal Memory (HTM) classifiers and K-Nearest Neighbor (KNN) classifiers are distinct machine learning techniques with different approaches, strengths, and use cases.
+HTM is best for Problems where data is sequential or temporal, such as time-series forecasting, anomaly detection, and pattern recognition.
 Implement an Image Reconstruction Experiment: Create a new experiment inspired by the SpatialLearning experiment to reconstruct input images from SDRs using classifiers.
 Evaluate the Accuracy of Reconstruction: Measure the similarity between the original images and the reconstructed images using various similarity metrics.